 - learn how to navigate the risks – for example, if your child posts an identifiable selfie, they can reduce risk by not including any other personal information

-- learn what to do if people ask for personal details, are mean or abusive online, post embarrassing photos of your child, or share information that links back to them.
+- learn what to do if people ask for personal details, are mean or abusive online, post embarrassing photos of them, or share information that links back to them.

 Finding out more about social media

-Social media platforms and functionality are always changing so it’s a good idea to keep up to date with the social media your child uses.
-You could ask your child what platforms are popular and which ones your child likes.
+Social media apps and functionality are always changing, so it’s a good idea to keep up to date with the social media your child uses.
+You could ask your child which platforms are popular and which ones they like.
 You could also get your child to show you how they work.

 Thinking about age recommendations

-Many social media platforms have age restrictions, which often aren’t enforced.
-It can be tricky if your child’s friends are using social media platforms before they’re old enough and your child wants to do the same.
+Most social media apps require people to be at least 13 years old to sign up.
+But these age restrictions aren’t always enforced, so pre-teens can often still use the apps.
+It can be tricky if your child’s friends are using social media apps before they’re old enough and your child wants to do the same.